-&lt;sup>347 FOIA's judicial review provision was a notable distinction from the APA's prior public information section.
-See S. REP. No. 813, at 5 (1965) (listing as one of the problems associated with the APA's prior information-access section the fact that "[t]here is no remedy in case of wrongful withholding of information from citizens by Government officials").
+&lt;sup>386 FOIA's judicial review provision was a notable distinction from the APA's prior public information section.
+See S. REP. No. 813, at 5 (1965) (listing as one of the problems associated with the APA's prior information-access section the fact that "Itlhere is no remedy in case of wrongful withholding of information from citizens by Government officials").
 While the discussion in this section pertains to the general requirements governing legal challenges to agency withholding decisions, FOIA requesters may also challenge other agency FOIA-related actions in federal court.
-See, e.g., 5 U.S.C. § 552(a)(4)(A)(vii) (authorizing "action[s]... regarding the waiver of [request processing] fees").

-&lt;sup>348 5 U.S.C. § 552(a)(4)(B).
+See, e.g., 5 U.S.C. § 552(a)(4)(A)(vii) (authorizing "action[s] ... regarding the waiver of [request processing] fees").
+387 5 U.S.C. § 552(a)(4)(B).
 Venue is available "in the district in which the complainant resides, or has his principal place of business, or in which the agency records are situated, or in the District of Columbia."
 Id.
 The U.S. District Court for the District of Columbia reviews a considerably large number of FOIA lawsuits.
 See Margaret B. Kwoka, The Freedom of Information Act Trial, 61 Am.
-U. L. Rev. 217, 261 (2011) ("The District Court for the District of Columbia is the forum for a disproportionate share of FOIA cases, disposing of 38% of all FOIA cases in the country, even though it disposes of only 1.3% of all district court litigation.") (citing Fed.
-Judicial Ctr., Federal Court Cases: Integrated Databases (1979-2008)); cf. Litigation Under the Federal Open Government Laws 325 (Harry A. Hammitt et al. eds., 25th ed.
+U. L. REV. 217, 261 (2011) ("The District Court for the District of Columbia is the forum for a disproportionate share of FOIA cases, disposing of 38% of all FOIA cases in the country, even though it disposes of only 1.3% of all district court litigation.") (citing FED.
+JUDICIAL CTR., FEDERAL COURT CASES: INTEGRATED DATABASES (1979-2008)); cf. LITIGATION UNDER THE FEDERAL OPEN GOVERNMENT LAWS 325 (Harry A. Hammitt et al. eds., 25th ed.
 2010) ("Because the vast majority of FOIA lawsuits are filed in the District of Columbia, the district court and court of appeals there have developed a substantial body of expertise in FOIA matters that may be lacking in other jurisdictions.").